chickenzord/ksw/README.md

 - kubie: Took a lot of inspirations from this project.
 But somehow it's doing too much and messed with ZDOTDIR breaking my ZSH setup.
 - kube_ps1: Still using this for showing current context, and it integrates well with ksw

-## Features and limitations
+## Features

-- Supports recursive shell (starting ksw shell within ksw shell)
+- **Isolated contexts per terminal**: Work with different Kubernetes contexts across multiple terminals simultaneously without conflicts
+- **No nested shells**: Switching contexts in a ksw session updates the config in-place
+- **Process efficiency**: Uses `exec` to replace ksw process with your shell (v0.5.0+)
-- Shows a built-in fuzzy finder (like [fzf](https://github.com/junegunn/fzf)) when no contexts specified in the argument
+- **Fuzzy finder**: Built-in fuzzy finder (like [fzf](https://github.com/junegunn/fzf)) when no context specified
+- **Minified configs**: Each session uses a minified kubeconfig with only the necessary context
+- **Simple integration**: Works with any kubectl-compatible tool without configuration

+## Limitations

-- No automatic indicator in prompt, use the provided environment variables to set it depending on your setup
+- No automatic prompt indicator - use the environment variables (`KSW_ACTIVE`, `KSW_KUBECONFIG_ORIGINAL`) in your prompt setup
+- Temp kubeconfig files rely on OS cleanup (typically automatic in `/tmp`)
-- Only tested on ZSH on Darwin Arm64 as of now
+- Primarily tested on ZSH on Darwin Arm64